Is SEO dead in 2024?

 What is the future of SEO?

-If you’re looking for the RIGHT answers to any of these questions, this article is just for you.
+If you’re looking for the RIGHT answers to these questions, this article is just for you.

-Did you know that 90.63% of pages get zero traffic from Google, and 5.29% of them get ten or fewer visits per month?
+Did you know that 90.63% of pages get zero traffic from Google, and 5.29% get ten or fewer monthly visits?